-IV.C.1.
-The curriculum must be structured to optimize fellow educational experiences, the length of the experiences, and the supervisory continuity.
-These educational experiences include an appropriate blend of supervised patient care responsibilities, clinical teaching, and didactic educational events.
-(Core) IV.C.1.a) Assignment of rotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and meaningful assessment and feedback.
-(Core) IV.C.1.b) Clinical experiences should be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
-(Core) IV.C.2.
+IV.C.1.a) Assignment of rRotations must be structured to minimize the frequency of rotational transitions, and rotations must be of sufficient length to provide a quality educational experience, defined by continuity of patient care, ongoing supervision, longitudinal relationships with faculty members, and to allow for meaningful assessment and feedback.
+(Core)

+IV.C.1.b) Clinical experiences should Rotations must be structured to facilitate learning in a manner that allows fellows to function as part of an effective interprofessional team that works together towards the shared goals of patient safety and quality improvement.
+(Core)

+IV.C.1.c) Schedules must be structured to minimize conflicting inpatient and outpatient responsibilities.
+(Core)

+IV.C.2.
 The program must provide instruction and experience in pain management if applicable for the subspecialty, including recognition of the signs of substance use disorder.
 (Core) IV.C.3.
 Didactic sessions may be delivered at the primary clinical site or through distance education with partnered and approved educational institutions.
 IV.C.4.
-Fellows must participate in planning and in conducting conferences.
+Fellows must participate in planning and in-conducting conferences.
 (Core) IV.C.5.
 Fellows must have clearly defined, written descriptions of responsibilities and a reporting structure for all educational assignments.
 (Core) IV.C.6.
 Educational assignments must be designed to provide fellows with exposure to different types of clinical and health information systems.
 (Core) IV.C.7.
-Educational assignments should have a particular focus (or foci), such as: (Detail) IV.C.7.a) algorithm development; (Detail) IV.C.7.b) bioinformatics/computational biology; (Detail) IV.C.7.c) clinical translational research; (Detail) IV.C.7.d) data organization/user interface; (Detail) IV.C.7.e) diagnostics; (Detail) IV.C.7.f) health information technology user interface design; (Detail) IV.C.7.g) imaging informatics and radiology information systems; (Detail)

-IV.C.7.h) information technology business strategy and management; (Detail) IV.C.7.i) laboratory information systems/pathology informatics; (Detail) IV.C.7.j) public health informatics; (Detail) IV.C.7.k) regulatory informatics; (Detail) IV.C.7.I) remote systems/telemedicine; and, (Detail) IV.C.7.m) specialty-specific focus.
+Educational assignments should have a particular focus (or foci), such as: IV.C.7.a) algorithm development; (Detail) IV.C.7.b) bioinformatics/computational biology; (Detail) IV.C.7.c) clinical translational research; (Detail) IV.C.7.d) data organization/user interface; (Detail) IV.C.7.e) diagnostics; (Detail) IV.C.7.f) health information technology IT user interface design; (Detail) IV.C.7.g) imaging informatics and radiology information systems; (Detail) IV.C.7.h) information technology IT business strategy and management; (Detail) IV.C.7.i) laboratory information systems/pathology informatics; (Detail) IV.C.7.j) public health informatics; (Detail) IV.C.7.k) regulatory informatics; (Detail) IV.C.7.I) remote systems/telemedicine; and, (Detail) IV.C.7.m) specialty-specific focus.
 (Detail) IV.C.8.
 Educational assignments should be conducted within at least three different settings.
 (Detail) IV.C.9.
-Each fellow must have an individualized learning plan that allows him or her to demonstrate proficiency in all required competencies within the specified length of the educational program, and that: (Core) IV.C.9.a) is specific to his or her primary specialty, or (Detail) IV.C.9.b) incorporates the area of focus in his or her educational assignment(s).
+Each fellow must have an individualized learning plan that allows him or herthe fellow to demonstrate proficiency in all required competencies within the specified length of the educational program, and that: (Core) IV.C.9.a) is specific to his or herthe fellow's primary specialty; or (Detail) IV.C.9.b) incorporates the area of focus in his or herthe fellow's educational assignment(s).
 (Detail) IV.C.10.
 Fellows must have long-term assignments to integrate their knowledge and prior experience in a clinical setting that poses real-world clinical informatics challenges.
 (Core) IV.C.10.a) Each fellow must actively participate as a member of at least one interdisciplinary team that is addressing clinical informatics needs for the health system.
 (Core) IV.C.10.a).(1) This experience must include analyzing issues, planning, and implementing recommendations from the team.
 (Detail) IV.C.10.a).(2) The interdisciplinary team should include physicians, nurses, other health care professionals, administrators, and information technology/system personnel.
 (Detail) IV.C.11.
 During the educational program, fellows should maintain their primary specialty certification.
 (Detail)